About Council Meetings

 All meetings follow the same agenda format and follow Robert’s Rules of Order for public meetings.
 Public hearings are conducted according to the procedures outlined in the Beaverton City Code.

 During this time, the Mayor will call up the members of the public by the name given on the card that was filled out.
-The individual must come to the front of the Council Chamber to the microphone set up for this purpose and will typically have the floor for five minutes.
+The individual must come to the front of the Council Chamber to the microphone set up for this purpose and will typically have the floor for three minutes.

 Watch City Council Meetings